-NEW YORK TIMES BESTSELLER in hardcover.
-With new cover treatment for trade paperback.
-A new installment in the award-winning Vorkosigan science fiction adventure series.
+A new installment in the New York Times best-selling, award-winning Vorkosigan science fiction adventure series.

 Captain Ivan Vorpatril sometimes thinks that if not for his family, he might have no troubles at all.
 But he has the dubious fortune of the hyperactive Miles Vorkosigan as a cousin, which has too-often led to his getting dragged into one of Miles’ schemes, with risk to life and limb—and military career—that Ivan doesn’t consider entirely fair.
 Although much practice has made Ivan more adept at fending off his mother’s less-than-subtle reminders that he should be getting married and continuing the Vorpatril lineage.

 Fortunately, his current duty is on the planet Komarr as staff officer to Admiral Desplains, far from both his cousin and his mother back on their homeworld of Barrayar.
 It’s an easy assignment and nobody is shooting at him.
 What could go wrong?

 Plenty, it turns out, when Byerly Vorrutyer, an undercover agent for Imperial Security, shows up on his doorstep and asks him to make the acquaintance of a young woman, recently arrived on Komarr, who seems to be in danger.
 That Byerly is characteristically vague about the nature of the danger, not to mention the lady’s name, should have been Ivan’s first clue, but Ivan is no more able to turn aside from aiding a damsel in distress than he could resist trying to rescue a kitten from a tree.